Andy Murray: Charitable work

 Murray is a founding member of the Malaria No More UK Leadership Council and helped launch the charity in 2009 with David Beckham.
-Footage from the launch at Wembley Stadium can be seen on YouTube and the charity's website.
-Murray also made 'Nets Needed', a short public service announcement, for the charity to help raise awareness and funds to help in the fight against malaria.
-Murray has also taken part in several charity tennis events, including the Rally for Relief events that took place before the start of the 2011 Australian Open.
+Murray also made a short public service announcement for the charity to help raise awareness and funds.
+Murray has also taken part in several charity tennis events, including the Rally for Relief events before the 2011 Australian Open.

-In June 2013, Murray teamed up with former British No. 1 Tim Henman for a charity doubles match against Murray's coach and eight-time grand slam champion Ivan Lendl, and No. 6 Tomáš Berdych at the Queen's Club in London.
+In June 2013, Murray teamed up with former British No. 1 Tim Henman for a charity doubles match against Murray's coach and eight-time grand slam champion Ivan Lendl, and No. 6 Tomáš Berdych.
 The event named Rally Against Cancer was organised to raise money for Royal Marsden Cancer Charity after his best friend and fellow British player Ross Hutchins was diagnosed with Hodgkin's lymphoma.
-The event took place following the final day of competitive play at the AEGON Championships, on Sunday 16 June.
-Subsequently, following his victory at the tournament, Murray donated his entire prize money pot to The Royal Marsden Cancer Charity.
+Following his victory at the tournament, Murray donated his entire prize money pot to the charity.

-In June 2014, following the death of Elena Baltacha due to liver cancer, Murray featured in an event known as 'Rally for Bally'.
-Murray played at Queen's Club alongside Victoria Azarenka, Martina Hingis, Heather Watson and his brother Jamie.
-The event raised money for the Royal Marsden Cancer Charity and the Elena Baltacha Academy of Tennis.
-Children from Baltacha's academy took to the court to play alongside Murray.
-As a result of his various charitable exploits, Murray was awarded the Arthur Ashe Humanitarian of the Year award for 2014.
+In June 2014, following the death of Elena Baltacha from liver cancer, Murray featured in an event known as 'Rally for Bally' to raise money for the Royal Marsden Cancer Charity and the Elena Baltacha Academy of Tennis.
+Murray was awarded the Arthur Ashe Humanitarian of the Year award for 2014.